-What you bring with you in your backpack could potentially save your life, not to mention make you a fashion icon.
+What you bring with you in your backpack could potentially save your life; at the very least, it’ll keep you warm.
 This is our comprehensive gear list for the mountains, created in partnership with, and in honour of the brand new Sporting Life location at Market Mall in Calgary.

 You’ve probably been on a hike where someone shows up with just a plastic water bottle and skate shoes (or maybe you’ve even been that person yourself).
-It always seems like it’, but 5km in, they suddenly realise they’re hangry, cold, and their feet are killing them, they’re going to be kicking themselves for not having prepared better.
+Then 5km in, they suddenly realize they’re hangry, cold, and their feet are killing them.
+That being said, it definitely pays off to prepare yourself for the mountains.

 There’s no such thing as bad weather, only bad clothing.